It’s said that you are what you eat.

 “Routines seem to be important,” she said.
 “Part of that routine is to have good sleep hygiene.”

-Hanlon said the study findings are particularly important in today’s society where it’s estimated that one-third of adults in the United States get less than seven hours of sleep a day.
+Hanlon said the study findings are particularly important in today’s society where it’s estimated that get less than seven hours of sleep a day.

 She said adequate sleep is just as important as exercise and a good diet for overall health.